mugraph-payments/mugraph/README.md

 An user can, and usually will, hold balance in multiple Delegates at once, and they do not need to have balance in a Delegate to receive payments there.

-Essentially, a Delegate has three main roles:

-1. Verifying *operation proofs* and signing **Blinded Notes**.
-1. Signing external transctions on behalf of the user.
-1. Emitting **Notes** in response to user deposits.

 ## ECash

 Mugraph is based on David Chaum seminal work [Blind Signatures for Untraceable